sumsted/iot-demo/README.md

 ### Hall

-The Hall board shows how a a hall sensor may be used to measure revolutions per minute.
+The Hall board shows how a hall sensor may be used to measure revolutions per minute.
 Spin the spinner.
 The sketch counts the number of revolutions over a 5 second period.
 The lights light up as the revolutions increase.
 The maximum number of RPMs in a 30 second period are sent up to the IoT Hub.

 ![Hall](/iotweb/static/images/hall.png)